baongo97/smart-shop/backend/README.md

-# Smart-Shop Backend (FastAPI)
+# Smart Shopping Backend
+### by **Gia Bao Ngo**
+📧 ngbao128@gmail.com

 This is the backend service for the Smart Grocery List project.
 It is a small FastAPI application that exposes product data and uses the OpenAI client to generate product recommendations based on a list of requested items and a shopping preference.

 ## What it does

-- Serves a static in-memory product database via `/api/products`.
+- Serves a static json product database via `/api/products`.
 - Exposes a recommendation endpoint `/api/recommend` that sends the user's items and preference to the OpenAI API and expects a JSON response containing product IDs.
-The service returns the matched product objects from the in-memory database.
+The service returns the matched product objects from the json database.
 - Basic CORS is enabled for the frontend origin `http://localhost:5173` (adjust as needed).

 ## Prerequisites